nroff(1) — Linux manual page

 defines fallback definitions of roff special characters.

-These definitions more poorly optically approximate
+These definitions more poorly optically approximate typeset

-communicating semantic information. nroff loads it
+semantic information. nroff loads it automatically.

 Notes top